Sick and sleep

 Bring bedtime earlier

-If your baby has not had sufficient sleep during the day, it is perfectly acceptable to adjust their bedtime earlier to compensate for the lack of sleep.
-Bringing bedtime forward by 30 to 60 minutes can help make up for the sleep deficit and ensure they get the rest they need.
+If your baby has not had enough sleep during the day or if naps are all over the place, it is okay to adjust their bedtime earlier to compensate for the lack of sleep.
+Bringing bedtime forward by 30 to 60 minutes (as early as 6:00-6:30 pm) can help them catch up on lost sleep.

 Comfort them to sleep

-My baby isn't sick anymore, how do I get their sleep solid again?
+My baby isn't sick anymore, how do I get their sleep on track again?

 I had a solid sleeper before they were sick

-Reestablishing consistency and sticking to the routine that was working well for your baby before their illness can help them readjust and get back on track with their sleep patterns.
+Re-establishing consistency and sticking to the routine that was working well for your baby before their sickness can help them readjust and get back on track with their sleep patterns.

 I never had a good sleeper before they were sick

-If you have been experiencing difficulties with your baby's sleep even before they became sick, my optional one-on-one support plans can offer you the guidance and assistance necessary to help your baby achieve solid naps and nights.
+If sleep has never been great, sickness can throw things even more off track.
+My one-on-one support plans can offer you the guidance and assistance necessary to help your baby achieve solid naps and nights.
 By implementing these plans and establishing a strong sleep foundation, you can minimise disruptions even when your baby is unwell in the future.

 Written by Alexandra Selekos